ihe-brasil/PROADI-SUS-HAOC/Technical Instructions/tech_inst-3.md

 5. Repeat Step #3 for creating a "Document Repository" simulator.
 Give it a different shortname.

-6. Double click on the new Repository simulator and configure the Registry endpoint (Step #4)
+6. Double click on the new Repository simulator, configure the Registry endpoint (that you have taken note on Step #4) and click on "Save".

 ![](./media/image3-06.png)